 It is expected that public oral evidence sessions will be held from March onwards.

-Submissions should reach the Committee by noon on Wednesday 5 March 2014 through the online portal.
+Submissions should reach the Committee by midday on Wednesday 5 March 2014 through the online portal.
 Any problems meeting this deadline or with the portal should be addressed to Megan Conway, Lords Clerk of the Joint Committee on Human Rights, Committee Office, House of Lords, 1 Millbank, London SW1A 0PW (email: email@example.com).

 Material already published elsewhere should not form the basis of a submission, but may be referred to within a proposed memorandum, in which case a copy of the published work should be included.

 Memoranda submitted must be kept confidential until published by the Committee, unless publication by the person or organisation submitting it is specifically authorised.